Rising inflation and a deteriorating job market puts the Fed and Americans in a difficult spot

 E.L.F.
 Cosmetics said this spring that it was raising prices by $1.
 Last month, however, CFO Mandy Fields said it is no longer certain whether the $1 price increases will be enough to offset rising tariff costs.

-Shoppers have yet to feel the big sting economists predicted had earlier in the year after many retailers ordered goods ahead of tariffs and who also have absorbed a big chunk of the costs rather then passing them along to consumers grown increasingly leery of price increases.
+Shoppers have yet to feel the big sting that economists had predicted earlier in the year.
+Many retailers ordered goods ahead of tariffs and have also absorbed a big chunk of the costs rather than passing them along to consumers, who’ve grown increasingly leery of price increases.

 But Walmart and other big chains have warned of costs increases as they replenish their inventories, with the full impact of tariffs in effect.